KaiWenzel/qr-code-component/README.md

 In future projects I would like to focus more on responsives designs as I don't have much experience with flexbox and grid yet.

-Furthermore, I would like to learn more about how to make my work more accessible to different kind of users who may have disabilities.
+Furthermore, I would like to learn more about how to make my work accessible to different kind of users who may have disabilities.

 ### Useful resources